arpit-ayeeee/EchoTCPServer/readme.md

-# DiceDB TCP Server
+# TCP Server

 This repository implements a basic synchronous TCP server that allows clients to connect, send commands, and receive responses.
-The server logs each client connection and command and can handle multiple concurrent clients.
+The server logs each client connection and command.
 It also includes configurable options for host and port settings through command-line flags.

 ## Project Structure